-In How to Explain Absolutely Anything to Absolutely Anyone Andy Tharby talks teachers through a set of remarkably simple techniques that will help revolutionise the precision and clarity of their message.
+In How to Explain Absolutely Anything to Absolutely Anyone: The art and science of teacher explanation, Andy Tharby talks teachers through a set of remarkably simple techniques that will help revolutionise the precision and clarity of their message.

-Brimming with sensible advice applicable to a range of settings and subjects, this book is suitable for teachers and educators of children aged 7–16.
+Brimming with sensible advice applicable to a range of settings and subjects, this book is suitable for teachers and educators of learners aged 7–16.

 Chapter 2: Credibility and clarity

 Chapter 5: Metaphor and analogy